Mic-Bin/Facial-Keypoint-Detection/README.md

 # Facial-Keypoint-Detection
-Detect the location of keypoints on face images
+Detect the location of key points on face images

+Built With:
+* Language:  Python
+* Libraries: Pandas, Numpy, Matplotlib, Tensorflow